Stephen M. Fitzpatrick, Head of School

-Greg is a parishioner at St. Bridget Catholic Church and is proud to be a lifelong Richmonder.
+Greg is proud to be a lifelong Richmonder.
 After attending Maggie Walker Governor’s School for his high school education, Greg received his Bachelor of Science from the College of William and Mary, with a major in biology and a minor in religious studies.
 He then earned his Master of Science from Illinois State University, completing his thesis on the topic of tropical bird distributions and taxonomy.

 Greg has taught multiple courses in biology at the undergraduate and graduate level.
 Greg also has several years of research experience studying the diversity, natural history, and ecology of Virginia’s flora and fauna.
 He has done extensive reading and study in several other subjects as well, primarily history and the visual and literary arts.
 He has lectured and lead discussion on numerous topics in theology for the Catholic campus ministries (CCM) at W&M and ISU.

 Greg’s activities in campus ministry at ISU and at W&M, where he received the annual Msgr.
 Kelly Award for Extraordinary Dedication to CCM, have been particularly instrumental in forming his desire to impart a unified Catholic worldview in all of the subjects he teaches.
 He considers a Catholic liberal arts education to be the strongest foundation for excellence in all fields and growth in virtue.

 Among his other interests are architecture, birdwatching, and ultimate frisbee.

 Mrs. Peppiatt graduated from the College of William and Mary with a B.A. in History, and from the University of Chicago with an MBA specializing in Finance and Accounting.
 In 2016 she graduated from the University of Richmond Teacher Licensure Program where she received a teaching license with an endorsement in Social Studies.